Your Bag

 2. Thicker Hair

-Vanilla oil is an astringent that causes the hair follicles to hold on to the hair tighter.
+Vanilla oil causes the hair follicles to hold on to the hair tighter.
 It also stimulates the flow of blood through the scalp causing hair to grow faster and thicker.
 It is used as an ingredient in several hair care products.

 3. Hydrates Skin